 Root Redbud Cuttings

-Insert the cuttings into a pot filled with a mix of 1 part peat moss and 1 part sand, so that they stand upright with the lower one-third of each cutting beneath the surface of the mix.
-Space the cuttings far enough apart that their leaves don’t touch and cover the pot with an inverted clear plastic bag, supported by short stakes to keep it from resting against the cuttings’ leaves.
+Insert the eastern redbud cuttings into a pot filled with a mix of 1 part peat moss and 1 part sand, advises North Carolina State University Cooperative Extension.
+They should stand upright with the lower one-third of each cutting beneath the surface of the mix.
+Space the cuttings far enough apart that their leaves don't touch and cover the pot with an inverted clear plastic bag, supported by short stakes to keep it from resting against the cuttings' leaves.

 You then may begin to expose the cuttings to a little more sunlight each day until they are growing happily in full sun.
-At that point, ease them apart -- keeping as much of the potting medium with each one as possible to avoid disturbing its roots -- and transplant them into the ground, watering them well and spacing them at least 15 feet apart.
+At that point, ease them apart, keeping as much of the potting medium with each one as possible to avoid disturbing its roots.
+Transplant them into the ground, watering them well and spacing them at least 15 feet apart.

 Care for Saplings

 After your seedlings or rooted cuttings are established and growing in the ground, water them deeply about once a week.
 Make a 1-foot-diameter circle of mulch 2 inches deep around each sapling, to suppress weeds and retain moisture, but don't allow mulch to contact the saplings' stems.